giantswarm/docs/src/content/basics/automatic-termination-of-bad-nodes/index.md

 Automatic termination of unhealthy nodes is **disabled by default**.
 You can enable it for each individual cluster.

-This paragraph explains how you can enable the feature for each supported provider.
+This section explains how you can enable the feature for each supported provider.

 ### AWS